 Professors Edwin Stafford (Jon M. Huntsman School of Business, USU) and Roslynn Brain McCann (USU Extension Sustainability) are working to help improve Utah’s air quality via a statewide high school clean air poster contest including Logan, InTech Intercollegiate, Sky View, South Campus, Fast Forward, Ridgeline, and Grand County High Schools.
-About 400 students are expected to be involved in the contest this winter of 2018.
+Over 400 students are expected to be involved in the contest this winter of 2019.

-Building on three years of the contest’s successful implementation in Cache Valley, the expanded contest’s goals are to (1) inform high school teens learning to drive to recognize local air pollution, understand the pollution problems associated with their new driving privilege, and learn driving behaviors that can lessen their personal impact (e.g., refraining from idling, carpooling, trip-chaining, taking the bus, walking, biking, etc.); and (2) have those high school teens create educational outreach posters about how people can reduce their personal impact on local air pollution aimed at their peers and local residents.
+Building on the contest’s successful implementation in Cache Valley in 2015, the expanded contest’s goals are to (1) inform high school teens learning to drive to recognize local air pollution, understand the pollution problems associated with their new driving privilege, and learn driving behaviors that can lessen their personal impact (e.g., refraining from idling, carpooling, trip-chaining, taking the bus, walking, biking, etc.); and (2) have those high school teens create educational outreach posters about how people can reduce their personal impact on local air pollution aimed at their peers and local residents.

-Each high school will select their winning posters by mid-January, 2018, and the top posters will be entered into the county competition where a panel of prominent judges in the Valley (representing environmental science, art, and business) will select the Grand Prize winners, who will be announced in Logan, February 2018.
+Each high school will select their winning posters by mid-January, 2019, and the top posters will be entered into the county competition where a panel of prominent judges (representing environmental science, art, and business) will select the Grand Prize winners, who will be announced in Logan, February 2019.
 Each Grand Prize student winner will win a larger cash prize.